ChrstphrHll/npc_gen/students/Julyo Agassi.md

 # Julyo Agassi
 ---
 ### Description
-- Dwarf Sorcerer from Aldercrown Empire
+- Dwarf Sorcerer from Beleriand
 - 5th year Assault student in Elkenval
-- long curly lighter blonde hair that's messy, Green eyes, and Dark Brown skin
+- shoulder length curly brunette hair that's plain, Green eyes, and Dark Brown skin
 - Is Stable and Harsh, and has Peace as their ideal

 ### Organizations